califano-lab/acdc/README.md

-# What comes after the paper
+# What comes after the manuscript
 1. Add Details in help and vignettes